The Tax Law Has Changed

 Or... you could use TaxJeje to do this automatically.

-Step 5: File on TaxProMax
+Step 5: File on NRS Rev360

-The government's filing portal is TaxProMax.
 You'll need your TIN and income records to file.

 The Penalties for Not Filing

 Don't ignore this.
-The penalties are real:
+The penalties under the new NTAA are significant[12]:

 The Bottom Line